hkbudb/streaming-dtruss/README.md

 ## Description
 Welcome to the readme file of the code for the paper titled **Truss-based Community Search over Streaming Directed Graphs**.
-In this work, we formally define the problem of D-truss-based community search over streaming-directed graphs.
-Based on the sliding window model, we first propose a peeling-based algorithm together with three optimizations to reduce the peeling input.
-We further propose an order-based algorithm to avoid retrieving the community from scratch.
+In this work, we provide a formal definition of the problem of D-truss-based community search over streaming-directed graphs.
+Using the sliding window model as a basis, we initially introduce a peeling-based algorithm along with three optimizations to reduce the peeling input.
+Additionally, we propose an order-based algorithm to avoid retrieving the community from scratch.

 ## Contributions
 - Novel problem of D-truss community search over streaming graphs
 - A peeling-based algorithm that incorporates three optimizations
-- A order based algorithm
+- An order-based algorithm

 ## Environment
 All of our algorithms are implemented in C++ 11 and compiled with the g++ compiler at -O3 optimization level.
 The development environment used for implementing and testing is:

 -Linux version: Oracle Linux 8.8

 -g++ version: 11.2.0